cunarist/walkie/README.md

 # About

-A game-like walk navigation plugin for Rhinoceros.
+A plugin for Rhinoceros that serves game-like walk navigation and mouse navigation improvements.
 Only Supports Windows.

 # Links